CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 However, too little emphasis on accuracy can create other problems.

 > Studies of immediate and deferred transcription found inaccurate notes led to inaccurate transcription.
 The effect was more significant more significant after a week delay.
-(Pullis, 1973, p11, reporting on a study by Ianizzi)
+(Pullis, 1973, p11, reporting on a study by Iannizzi)
 >
 > One study was of a 5 minute dictation at 80wpm.
 The students were partway through an advanced class, and this speed was well within their abilities.
 With immediate transcription, 1.25% of the words transcribed incorrectly.
 4.45% of the outlines were written incorrectly, but those few outlines accounted for 67% of the transcription mistakes.
 For deferred transcription of the same writing, that ratio went up to 75%, for a total error rate of 1.95%.
 > In a related study of second year students at 70wpm, the results were even more drastic.
 Total transcription mistakes were 4%, and fully half of them were from the 12% of the outlines which were incorrect.{.aside}

+zzz formatting

 Here is the same sentence written in Pitman by four different writers in a speed contest at 200wpm.
 They are all legible, but perhaps not easily so. ("Let me begin, then, with the idea that all mankind are naturally lazy.")
 [Link to Reddit post.](https://www.reddit.com/r/shorthand/comments/1m46rqg/can_ai_translate_gregg_shorthand_written_about_40/)